itsrakesshchauhan/PhishBuster/README.md

-This is a phishing website detector used as browser extension.
+This is a phishing website detector tool used as browser extension.

 # PhishBuster